10% discount on holidays throughout March 2023 (3 night stay minimum).

 Sitting room with double sofa, armchairs, electric stove, Smart TV.

-Kitchen with dishwasher, electric double oven with grill, ceramic hob, integrated microwave, fridge/freezer, four-slice toaster, blender and Roberts DAB radio.
+Kitchen with dishwasher, electric double oven with grill, ceramic hob, integrated microwave, fridge/freezer, four-slice toaster and blender.
 Small rear porch with washing machine, dryer and hanging space.

 Dining area with table and seating for 8 guests.
 French doors lead out to the patio and a large lawned garden.